 - Transform the estate’s value as a community resource, delivering increased public participation.

-The conservatory range was closed to the public in September 1993 and for almost 25 years the buildings fell into disrepair.
-The buildings remained standing thanks to temporary supporting beams and maintenance from the estate’s rangers and volunteers from The Friends of Walton Estate.
-The planning for the restoration of the glasshouses was years in development.
-Thanks to The Heritage Lottery Fund in 2016 we were able to employee a team of heritage specialists to design the restoration works.
+In September 1993, the conservatory range closed to the public and over the intervening 25 years, the buildings fell into disrepair.
+The buildings only remained standing thanks to temporary supporting beams and maintenance from the estate’s rangers and volunteers from The Friends of Walton Estate.
+The planning for the fantastic restoration project was years in development.
+However, thanks to The Heritage Lottery Fund, the restoration project got the cash injection it needed and, a team of heritage specialists were employed to design the restoration works.

-The conservatory range contains thousands of pieces of slender, elegant timber.
-During construction each piece of timber was removed, tagged to mark its original location and assessed for rot.
-To ensure the site remains structurally safe the original timber has been used internally and new timber has been used for the external, structurally significant beams.
+The restoration of the conservatories is entirely in keeping with the original and contains thousands of pieces of slender, elegant timber.
+During the renovation, each piece of timber was removed, tagged to mark its original location and assessed for rot.
+This original timber was then used internally with new timber utilised for the external beams.

-The conservatory range’s brickwork was generally in very good condition and over than 90% of the bricks on site today are original dating from 1899-1910.
-The walls have been dismantled brick by brick, cleaned, assessed for damage and rebuilt.
-The original lime mortar was analysed and a similar lime mortar has been used.
-This will allow any moister to leave the walls through the mortar rather than getting within and damaging the bricks.
+The conservatory range’s brickwork was generally in excellent condition and over than 90% of the bricks on site today are original dating from 1899-1910.
+The walls were dismantled brick by brick, cleaned, assessed for damage and rebuilt using a similar lime mortar, ensuring everything was in keeping with the original build.